hiroshima-arc/re_zero_tdd/dev/20190620/k2works/README.md

 > When programming, follow the camping rule: Always leave the code base healthier than when you found it.

+> The true test of good code is how easy it is to change it.

 ##### Problem

 ##### Try